talha-programmer/fastapi-ecommerce/README.md

 ### Database Schema
 1. Categories Table:
   - Stores the name of the category
-  - Has One to Many relationship with proucts
+  - Has One to Many relationship with products

 2. Products Table:
    - Main table for products, having information about the product such as title, price, discount, stock, category id etc.